etopian/alpine-drupal/README.md

 ```

-All your files are then on the host under /data/sites/etopian.com
+All your site files are then on the host under /data/sites/etopian.com/htdoccs After you copy the files to this location, restart the container and it will automatically reset the permissions of all the files to the correct perms.

 ### Say you want to run a multiple Drupal sites on a VPS with Docker